Redmi Go Launched in India, Xiaomi's Most Affordable Smartphone Yet

-Redmi Go has been launched in India, the first Android Go smartphone from the brand.
-The entry-level device is the most affordable smartphone yet from Xiaomi in India, and was launched at an event in New Delhi on Tuesday.
-To recall, the Redmi Go was first unveiled by Xiaomi in late January, before being launched in the Philippines a few days later in February.
-As you'd imagine with an entry-level offering, there aren't many highlights of the Redmi Go.
-What does stand out is that the Redmi Go bears an HD display, unlimited Google Photos storage, a relatively large 3,000mAh battery, as well as a dedicated microSD card slot.
-The company is also touting support for over 20 Indian languages, as well as Google Assistant Hindi support (as well as Hinglish).
+Redmi Go, the first Android Go smartphone from the brand, has been launched in India.
+It is the most affordable smartphone yet from Xiaomi in India, and was launched at an event in New Delhi on Tuesday.
+To recall, the Redmi Go was first unveiled by Xiaomi in late January, before being released in the Philippines a few days later in February.
+As you'd imagine with an entry-level offering, there aren't many fancy features in the Redmi Go.
+What does stand out is that the Redmi Go bears an HD display, support for unlimited Google Photos storage, a relatively large 3,000mAh battery, as well as a dedicated microSD card slot.
+The company is also touting support for over 20 Indian languages, as well as Google Assistant Hindi support (as well as Hinglish) in the smartphone.
 Read on for more details about the Redmi Go price in India, launch offers, release date, and specifications.

 Redmi Go price in India, launch offers, release date